"Celebrating 10 Years of Senior Care in Tampa Bay"

-The following list provides a starting point for organizing and gathering the information you might need to take care of family members when the become ill, or at the time of death.
+The following list provides a starting point for organizing and gathering the information you might need to take care of family members who becomes ill, or at the time of death.

 • Name, address, and telephone number of parent’s attorney(s).